Pricing Login Free trial Support

 • Conducting forensic analysis of past security incidents

-• Facilitating internal communications between the IT organization and users in regard to current, ongoing and resolved incidents
+• Facilitating internal communications between the IT organization and users in regard to current, ongoing and resolved incidents through a structured communication plan

 • Communicating with other stakeholders about the results of incidents, liaising with threat intelligence organizations, shareholders, customers, media, government, etc.